yy29/yy29.github.io/_pages/about.md

 * Reviewer, Conference on Empirical Methods in Natural Language Processing (EMNLP) Main Track, System Demo Track, & Widening NLP Workshop
 * Reviewer, Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL)
 * Reviewer, Conference of the European Chapter of the Association for Computational Linguistics (EACL) System Demo Track
-* Reviewer, International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics (IJCNLP-AACL) System Demo Track
+* Reviewer, Asia-Pacific Chapter of the Association for Computational Linguistics & International Joint Conference on Natural Language Processing (AACL-IJCNLP) System Demo Track

 <a id="recognitions"></a>